A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type: Atomistic (MD) model and its coarse-grained approximation - consistency studies

-There are two things we want to mention here.
-One is that the PDE (\ref{eq:cont-dyn}) is of mixed type since the sign of $\Theta''$ or $\sigma'$ may change at a larger deformation gradient $F=\phi_X$.
-This may happen to the discretization (\ref{eq:dis-pde}) as well when $\frac{\phi_j - \phi_{j-1}}{\Delta X}$ is larger.
-With this sign change, the spatial operator or the matrix for the discrete problem would have positive eigenvalues.
+We have mentioned that the continuum model \eqref{eq:cont-dyn} is of mixed type, since the sign of $\sigma'$ would switch to negative at a large deformation gradient $F>r_0$.
+When $\frac{\phi_j - \phi_{j-1}}{\Delta X}$ is large, this may also happen to the discretization \eqref{eq:dis-pde}.
+With this sign change, the spatial operator or the matrix of the discrete problem would have positive eigenvalues.
 This fact implies that the linearized problem would be unstable, i.e. an exponentially increasing solution with respect to time $t$.
-Any numerical method would fail.
-Fortunately, in practice either the solution would stay in the elliptic region very shortly or the positive eigenvalue would be very small because the negative $\sigma'$ would be very small.
-Also in \S~\ref{sec:linr} we will show that this exponential increase is only related to the linearization of the problem.
+Any numerical method would fail in this situation.
+Fortunately, in this section we will show by an example that this exponential increase is only related to the linearization of the problem.
 For the original nonlinear problem, the situation is better --- its solution is always bounded.